andifalk/api-security/README.md

 ##### Step 2: The secure way

-1. Login using Custom Spring Authorization Server and specify the creds `bwayne / wayne` to log in
+1. Login using Custom Spring Authorization Server and specify the credentials `bwayne / wayne` to log in
 2. Try to enumerate getting a vehicle from http://localhost:9091/api/v1/community

 You will recognize it is much more difficult to enumerate different ids for vehicles as ids have to be a UUID now.